Leeds: Air

-In June 2019, as part of his bid to become Prime Minister, Boris Johnson stated that it was "madness" that Leeds did not have a metro system.
-In December 2019, during his first Queen's Speech, Johnson promised to "remedy the scandal that Leeds is the largest city in Western Europe without light rail or a metro".

 Walking

+Leeds is claimed by the city council to be one of the best cities in the UK for walking.
 The Leeds Country Way is a waymarked circular walk of 62 mi through the rural outskirts of the city, never more than 7 mi from City Square.
 The Meanwood Valley Trail leads from Woodhouse Moor along Meanwood Beck to Golden Acre Park.
 The Leeds extension of the Dales Way follows the Meanwood Valley Trail before it branches off to head towards Ilkley and Windermere.
-Leeds is on the northern section of the Trans Pennine Trail for walkers and cyclists, and the towpath of the Leeds and Liverpool Canal is another popular walking and cycling route.
+Leeds is on the northern section of the Trans Pennine Trail for walkers and cyclists, and the towpath of the Leeds and Liverpool Canal is another walking and cycling route.
 The White Rose Way walking trail to Scarborough begins at City Square.
-In addition, there are many parks and public footpaths in both the urban and rural parts of Leeds, and The Ramblers' Association, YHA and other walking organisations offer sociable walks.
-The Ramblers' Association publish various booklets of walks in and around Leeds.
+There are many parks and public footpaths in both the urban and rural parts of Leeds, and The Ramblers' Association, YHA and other walking organisations offer sociable walks.
+The Ramblers' Association publish booklets of walks in and around Leeds.

 Education

 Museums

 Leeds has 16 museums and galleries including nine that are council-run.
 Smaller museums in Leeds include Otley Museum; Horsforth Village Museum; ULITA, an Archive of International Textiles; and the museum at Fulneck Moravian Settlement.
 Leeds City Museum opened in 2008 at Millennium Square.
-It is a major museum for the city: showcasing its designated collections of local history; world cultures; natural history; archaeology and fine and decorative arts plus a diverse programme of special exhibitions.
+It is a major museum for the city, showcasing its designated collections of local history; world cultures; natural history; archaeology and fine and decorative arts plus a diverse programme of special exhibitions.